-Siri, Cortana, Google Assistant… They’re all recognized names for the artificially intelligent virtual assistants we talk to on our smartphones every day.
+Alexa, Siri, Cortana, Google Assistant… They’re all recognized names for the artificially intelligent virtual assistants we use every day.
 In just the first year of being readily available on the market, from 2014 to 2015, voice search skyrocketed from a statistical zero to around 10 percent of global search volume.
 That amounts to about 50 billion voice searches every month.
+Additionally, findings have indicated that over 40% of American adults are using voice search on a daily basis.

 According to TheNextWeb.com, your first step should be to take Google’s “mobile-friendliness” test.
 This report will give you a basic “yes” or “no” on whether your page is friendly to mobile users.
 It will also show you the resources on the page that could not be loaded.
 If you want to gauge the usability of your entire site, log into your Google account to use the sitewide mobile usability report.